kranthikumarkaranam/AuthXpert/README.md

 - **Session Manipulation 🔄**: Effectively manage user sessions to maintain security and accessibility throughout the application.

-- **Email Notifications 📬**: Keep users informed with timely email notifications for account-related activities.

-_Successfully implemented this robust authentication system, enhancing user security and accessibility while gaining expertise in secure route handling and advanced form validation.
+- **Password Strength Estimation 🛡️**: Implemented Zxcvbn for estimating password strength, encouraging users to create stronger passwords.
+- **Customizable Email Templates ✉️**: Leveraged Handlebars for personalized email notifications, enhancing user engagement.
+- **Integration of Modern Tools ⚙️**: Utilized React.js, Next.js, MongoDB, TypeScript, and additional libraries such as NextAuth, React Hook Form, and Zod to create a user-friendly and secure authentication system.

+_This robust authentication system not only enhances user security but also provides a smooth and reliable experience, setting a solid foundation for future expansions.
 Revolutionize your user experience today with a secure and efficient authentication process!_

 <br>
 <br>